drohmer/inf443_vcl-2020/README.md

 # VCL

 ## Introduction

 VCL - Visual Computing Library - is a simple lightweight library on top of OpenGL provided to ease learning of 3D programming while avoiding re-coding everything from scratch (matrices, mesh structures, etc.).
 The library provides several helper structure and functions to set up 3D scene with interactive and/or animated elements.

 The objective of the library is to be simple as simple as possible to read and use.
-Majority of VCL structures and functions are aimed to be minimalistic without hidden states.
-The code remains fully compatible with direct raw OpenGL calls and user defined shaders.
-The animation loop itself be entirely defined by the user.
+The majority of VCL structures and functions are aimed to be minimalistic without hidden states.
+The code remains fully compatible with direct raw OpenGL calls and user-defined shaders.
+The animation loop itself is entirely defined by the user.

 The code contains two main parts:
 * The VCL library itself in `vcl/` directory - contains the helper functions and structures
 * Some example 3D scenes in `scenes/` directory.
 Each scene is fully defined in its subdirectory, and the switch between different scene is set using a keyword defined in `scene/current_scene.hpp` file.

 ## Compile the library

 The compilation can be done either using the provided
 * **Makefile**: Linux/MacOS only
 * **CMakeLists.txt** using CMake (Linux/MacOS/Windows)

-The library has one externel dependency: [GLFW](https://www.glfw.org/) which can be installed through standard packages in Linux/MacOS (see detailed tutorials).
+The library has one external dependency: [GLFW](https://www.glfw.org/) which can be installed through standard packages in Linux/MacOS (see the provided detailed tutorials).

 * [Command lines to compile in Linux/MacOS](doc/compilation.md#command_line)
-* Detailed tutorials to set up your system and compile on
+* **Detailed tutorials** to set up your system and compile on
   * [Linux/Ubuntu](doc/compilation.md#Ubuntu)
   * [MacOS](doc/compilation.md#MacOS)
   * Windows (coming soon)

 You may edit the code using